TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 for each task to ensure the one-to-one mapping of GPUs to their respective tasks.
-For the majority of users the `gpu-launch.sh` can be used as-is but there are some cases where this may need to be modified (example: running 4 simulations simultaneously each on their own GPU on a single node), in which case users can find more information in :ref:`ModifyingGpuLaunch`.
+For the majority of users the `gpu-launch.sh` can be used as-is but there are some cases where this may need to be modified (example: running 4 simulations simultaneously each on their own GPU on a single node), in which case users can find more information `THIS DOESNT EXIST ANYMORE`.

 .. warning::
     Currently, AceCAST doesn't prevent you from running with multiple MPI tasks per GPU, which can